 - Arrvials hall to car park 1 = 135 Meters

 All of our Security Officers are trained to enable them to understand sensitivites regarding disabilities and the procedures for carrying out searches on individuals with such a condition.
-A private search area can be made available, if required, and seating is available close to the walk-through archways.

 If liquid medication is being carried in your hand luggage this will be screened using specific equipment.

 We have produced a useful booklet to help prepare you for your journey through the airport, you can find this here.
+Within the booklet we describe a system we operate that enables you to identify yourself to airport staff, should you wish to use it.
+This is achieved through the use of a coded lanyard system that airport staff are trained to recognise.

 Advice for Passengers with Autism?